robmuh/robmuh.github.com/_posts/2014-10-03-python-in-browser.markdown

 ---
 layout: post
-title: Learn Python and Java on the Desktop, JavaScript in the Browser
+title: Learn Python and Java on the Server and Desktop, JavaScript in the Browser
 ---

 JavaScript, Java, and Python top the list of first real programming